MicrosoftDocs/microsoft-365-community/Community/defining-a-power-platform-environment-strategy.md

 •	Users are not automatically added to the Environment Admin role
 •	The default environment can’t be deleted, but you can rename it – e.g. Personal Productivity.

-Note:
-•	No users will be added to the Environment Admin role of the default environment automatically.
-More information: Administer environments in Power Apps
-•	You can't delete the default environment.
-•	The default environment is limited to 32 GB of storage capacity.
-In case you need to store more data, you can create a production environment.
-More information: Provisioning a new environment

-The Default environment should not be used to host production solutions.
-It’s designed to be an open environment that allows users to extend Office 365 and trusted applications or to build personal productivity applications that don’t affect many people.

 ## Why do I need to define a strategy?